 In addition to individual interventions, this course intentionally examines therapeutic interventions from systemic perspectives.
 It integrates interpersonal and intrapersonal approaches that are useful in helping clients heal from the impacts of trauma.
 The course will encompass a broad range of trauma experiences (e.g., intimate violence, sexual abuse, natural disasters, witness to violence, war, political terror, vicarious trauma) and its impact on the therapist.

 The course is conducted through presentations, interactive discussion, readings, experiential exercises, case vignettes and/or video tapes.
 You are expected to actively participate throughout the course.
 There will be less emphasis on didactic lecturing from the instructors; thus, you are required to take significant responsibility for your learning.

-This course is typically recognized by CAMFT and AAMFT as a therapy course.
+This course is typically recognized by CAMFT and AAMFT as a couple/marriage and family therapy course.

 Upon successful completion of this course, you will be able to:

 - Articulate the impacts of trauma on individuals, couples, families and communities using a systems theory framework

 - Implement effective trauma therapy assessment and intervention approaches with individuals, couples and families

 - Work collaboratively with clients in ways that honour hope, social inclusion, diversity, equity, empowerment, resistance, resilience and strength